-One of the places I had always wanted to see in Manila was La Loma Cemetery.
+CEMENTERIO DE BINONDO.
+One of the places I always wanted to visit in Manila is the Campo Santo de La Loma.
 I’ve seen in old pictures the intricate wrought iron grill gate that led to the funerary chapel set in what they refer in the olden days as Cementerio de Binondo.

 The Cementerio de Binondo was located approximately three kilometers away from the arrabal of Binondo, in the hilly area that was then part of the arrabal of Santa Cruz.
 Hence, Cementerio de Binondo was eventually called la loma or the hill, which makes up the cemetery complex of Cemeterio del Norte, the Manila Chinese Cemetery, and La Loma Cemetery.
 Of the three cemeteries, La Loma Cemetery was the first to be established.